 The Board of Directors is primarily responsible to the shareholders regarding the Company's business operations.
-And have the roles and responsibilities to supervise the work of the management in accordance with the objectives and the company's article of association, compliance with law and shareholders' resolutions,
+And have the roles and responsibilities to supervise the work of the management in accordance with the objectives and the company's article of association, compliance with law and shareholders' resolutions, as well as careful care of the interests of all parties concerned equally under the duty of honesty, prudence and prudence, considering the maximum benefit of the Company and fairness to all shareholders.
+The scope of powers and duties are as follows:

 - Provide the business of the company to comply with the legal, objectives and the company's article of association, including resolutions of the shareholders' meeting, with honesty and be careful to maintain the interests of the company. - 2) Responsible to shareholders on a regular basis and operate by maintaining the maximum benefit of the shareholders, and also disclosed the information's to investors accurately, fully, standard and transparent. - 3) Determine and amend the list of authorized directors of the Company. - 4) Appoint sub-committees to help monitor and control the management of the company in matters of essence. - 5) The Board of Directors has assigned the Chief Executive Officer to be responsible for the Company's business and assign the management to reports on the performance of the Board of Directors at every meeting. - 6) The Board of Directors may authorize to one or more persons to perform any act representational the Board as the Board deems appropriate, and within the time that the Board deems appropriate.
 The Board may revoke the revocation change or modify that power. - 7) Prepare annual report and responsible for the preparation and disclosure of financial statements to reflect the financial position and the results of the past year to propose to the shareholders meeting. - 8) Meet at least 3 months for decision of the Board of Directors' meeting is the majority vote.
 Any director who has a vested interest in any matter shall not have the right to vote on that matter and the Annual General Meeting of Shareholders within 4 months from the end of the fiscal year. - 9) To set up a succession plan for the top management.
-To be prepared in case of top management cannot work. - 10) Provide appropriate channels for communication with each group of shareholders and evaluate the disclosure to ensure accuracy, clarity, transparency and reliability. - 11) Leadership and -role model in good performance consistent with good corporate governance and the corporate social responsibility approach. - 12) Encourage the company operates to combat all types of corruption and corruption to maximize the Company's business and stakeholders.
+To be prepared in case of top management cannot work. - 10) Provide appropriate channels for communication with each group of shareholders and evaluate the disclosure to ensure accuracy, clarity, transparency and reliability.

-13) Provide a Code of Conduct for Directors, Executives and Employees.
+- 11) Leadership and -role model in good performance consistent with good corporate governance and the corporate social responsibility approach. - 12) Encourage the company operates to combat all types of corruption and corruption to maximize the Company's business and stakeholders. - 13) Provide a Code of Conduct for Directors, Executives and Employees.